SURVEY PRESS GUIDE

 BIOGRAPHY

 Rachel de Joode is a Dutch-born, Berlin-based multi-media artist.
 She mixes mediums, particularly those of photography, sculpture and most recently, painting.
-Her work bounces between the physical and the virtual, exploring the relationship between the three dimensional object and its two dimensional representation.
+Her work bounces between the physical and the virtual, exploring the relationship between the three-dimensional object and its two dimensional-representation.
 De Joode’s work is a constant play between surface, representation and materiality.

 De Joode earned her diploma in time-based art from the Gerrit Rietveld Academie in Amsterdam.
 She was awarded the Deutsche Börse Residency Program at the Frankfurter Kunstverein in Frankfurt (2013) and the Sculpture Space funded residency (2012), as well as a residency at LMCC swingspace program at Governors Island (2013 – 2014) in New York.
 She has received funding from the Mondrian fund, the Berliner Senat and the Royal Dutch Embassy.
-Her work has been reproduced and reviewed in Vitamin C clay and ceramics (Phaidon), Artforum, Artnet, The New York Times, The New Yorker, DIS magazine and Charlotte Cotton’s book Photography is Magic.
+Her work has been reproduced and reviewed in Vitamin C: Clay and Ceramics (Phaidon), Artforum, Artnet, The New York Times, The New Yorker, DIS magazine and Charlotte Cotton’s book Photography is Magic.

 SELECTED WORKS